 Supposedly, Diaojiaolou first came into being in rural areas as a way to avoid venomous snakes and scorpions.
 But as seen in places like nearby Fenghuang, this style of building comes in handy over water as well.

 Most Diaojiaolou buildings don’t even use any nails.
 This makes the Tusi palace all the more impressive considering its location on a cliffside.
-And don’t forget the fact that it’s hundreds of years old as well.
+And let’s not forget the fact that it’s hundreds of years old!

 The Cave Path

 Rather than head straight for the waterfall, I noticed a cave in the opposite direction, and headed over to check it out.
 I then continued following a pathway that stretched along the side of the rock.
-I wasn’t sure where it would take me, but I enjoyed the new vantage points of the waterfall area it provided along the way.
+I wasn’t sure where it would take me, but I enjoyed the new vantage points it provided along the way.